madhaven/mad_blog/content/HelloWorld.md

 This wasn't enough.
 I wanted to build things.
 We took on a couple of projects small and big, this helped to serve as passive income while equally helping us learn more about running a website and implementing logic for various scenarios.
-I also worked on my peronal projects and I wish I did a lot more of that.
+I also worked on my personal projects and I wish I did a lot more of that.

 By the time Python gained fame, I was building more scripts again.
 I didn't focus a lot on web development at the time, so I built projects that mainly focused on logic.